Table of Contents

 Motor fibers of the RLN supply the lateral and posterior cricoarytenoid and thyroarytenoid muscles, as well as the oblique and transverse interarytenoid muscles.
 The posterior cricoarytenoid muscle is responsible for the abduction of vocal cords, while the thyroarytenoid, interarytenoid, and lateral cricoarytenoid muscles are responsible for the adduction of the vocal folds.
 The RLN supplies motor innervation to the inferior constrictor and cricopharyngeus muscles and provides sensory innervation to the subglottis and vocal-fold mucosa.

 Anatomy of the vocal folds

-Pathology of the Recurrent Laryngeal Nerve Injury
+Pathology of Recurrent Laryngeal Nerve Injury

-Recurrent laryngeal nerve paralysis can involve the left recurrent laryngeal neve, the right recurrent laryngeal nerve or both.
-The left recurrent laryngeal nerve is more susceptible to injury than the right nerve being more superficial and longer running from the chest up through the neck.
-Injury can be due to surgery, trauma, bacterial or viral infection, neurotoxic drugs, and tumors.
+Recurrent laryngeal nerve paralysis can involve the left, right, or both RLNs.
+The left RLN, being more superficial and longer running from the chest up through the neck, is more susceptible to injury than the right nerve.
+Injury can be due to surgery, trauma, bacterial or viral infections, neurotoxic drugs, or tumors.